 However, if you go the filler route, you want an injector that knows the differences between male and female facial structure.
 You want someone who’s good at using filler to augment, instead of “fill in” existing features.
 But this can be challenging with fillers because they’re inherently a soft substance.
 They’re not ideal for augmentation or making hard edges.

-However, a different type of surgery that could be more beneficial is distraction osteogenesis.
+Distraction osteogenesis is the most common way to get a larger jaw.
 This is a surgery that forces your body to grow its own bone.
 The surgeon creates a fracture and installs an appliance that gradually moves the fracture further and further apart.
 The body attempts to heal and fill in the gap, and the bone increases in length.
-If you’re trying to get cosmetic jaw surgery, this is preferable to the standard LeFort surgeries which don’t require as much skill.
 My recommendation is to find a surgeon very skilled in and with lots of experience in distraction osteogenesis.

 The video below goes into more detail about distraction osteogenesis: